TotalTactician/Documentation/Research/Github security/DOT Framework.md

 ![50px-Logo-showroom](https://github.com/TotalTactician/Documentation/assets/81526735/53135e59-bd27-4a9d-b459-fb0e3bbe2868)
 <strong>Showroom research is done to test your ideas in relation to existing work.
 Showing your prototype to experts can be a form of showroom research or spelling out how your product is different from the competition.
 Also testing your product to general guidelines is a form of showroom research.</strong>

 We have conducted Showroom Research by publishing our work on GitHub.
-(Ask Leon)

 ### Workshop
 ![50px-Logo-workshop](https://github.com/TotalTactician/Documentation/assets/81526735/639898df-bb47-4602-9e8c-9e17322e0d68)